Squamish Lil’wat Cultural Centre

 Our Involvement

 The centre relies on grants and visits to their museum, cafe and other experiences they offer, in order to continue their training programs for youth living on reserves that are often miles away.
-Planeterra successfully introduced a visit to the SLCC into the tour operations of G Adventures in June 2017.
-Groups are able to visit the centre to participate in activities such as a medicinal tea ceremony, bannock tasting, or tour of the museum and grounds.
+Planeterra successfully incorporated a visit to the Squamish Lil’wat Cultural Centre into the itineraries of our travel partners to secure a steady influx of visitors for the center.
+Groups can participate in activities such as a medicinal tea ceremony, bannock tasting, or a tour of the museum and grounds.